htvekov/openHASP-Sonos-media-player/README.md

 ﻿
-# openHASP Sonos group player - multiple plates documentation v1.02
+# openHASP Sonos group player - multiple plates documentation v1.03

+![T3E Sonos media player plate](https://github.com/htvekov/openHASP-Sonos-media-player/blob/main/image.png)

 ### Revision:
+- **1.03** (2023-02-11)
+	 Added 480x800 res. display layout (Sunton 5 and 7" devices) Master speaker entity is now dynamic and can be altered directly from plate

+- **1.02** (2023-01-30)
+	Removed `zoom` service calls as Custom Component now support image upscaling.
+Requires openHASP Custom Component from `main` branch commit `b2ed186` or newer

+-	**1.01** (2023-01-28)
+Added revised layout (**portrait** mode) for 320x480 resolution devices

--	**1.00** (25-01-23)
+-	**1.00** (2023-01-25)
 Removed all hardcoded media player entities from automations- and config yaml files.
 Designated master speaker `entity_id` now only need to be entered in `group.sonos_all`
 Cleaned up the hardcoded openHASP plate entities as well.
 Some nine entities are left in total, where only five of these are actually needed.
 Configuration prepared to run either multiple 320x480 or 480x480 res. devices without further alterations (besides the device entity_id)

--	**1.01** (28-01-23)
-Added revised layout (**portrait** mode) for 320x480 resolution devices

-- **1.02** (30-01-23)
-	Removed `zoom` service calls as Custom Component now support image upscaling.
-Requires openHASP Custom Component from `main` branch commit `b2ed186` or newer

-![T3E Sonos media player plate](https://github.com/htvekov/openHASP-Sonos-media-player/blob/main/image.png)

 ### Prerequisities:
 - openHASP 0.6.4-dev